3a1b2c3/seeingSpace/README.md

 **Camera calibration** is often assumed to be prerequisite, while in practise, this information is rarely accessible, and requires to be pre-computed with conventional techniques, such as SfM.

+##### 3d scene reconstruction and inverse and differential rendering
+###### Inverse rendering and differential rendering: explicitly reconstructing the scene
+ They can be classified into
+explicit and implicit representations.
+Explicit methods describe scenes as a collection of geometric primitives, such as triangles, point-like primitives, or higher-order parametric surfaces.
+Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
+Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 ##### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)
 A recent and popular **volumetric rendering technique** to generate images is Neural Radiance Fields (NeRF) due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.
 The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a **multi-layer perceptron (MLP)**, bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.